bobvu84/ToyRobotSim/README.md

 # ToyRobotSim
-This Application has three projects:
+This is a Console Application written in C# using VS 2015.
+The Application has three projects:
 1. "ToyRobotDemo"
   - is where the starting point of the program located ("Program.cs") - Go there and press the start button in VS 2015, the program will run.
 2. "ToyRobotDemo.Core"